zenorogue/hyperrogue/tessellations/sample/README.md

 Some tessellations include tiles with rotational symmetry.
 For example, in the standard HyperRogue tiling (bitruncated {7,3}), the heptagonal tiles have 7-fold rotational symmetry, and the hexagonal tiles have 3-fold rotational symmetry.
+(We mean symmetries not only of the tile itself, but of the whole tiling.)
 In this case, it is convenient to not give an index to every edge of every tile, but only to the part which repeats (i.e., heptagons have 7 edges of index 0, and hexagons have 3 edges of index 0 and 3 edges of index 1).

 Such situation can be defined with e.g. `tile(e0, a0, e1, a1, *3)` (this defines a hexagon with edges e0,e1,e0,e1,e0,e1
 and angles a0,a1,a0,a1,a0,a1; edges are indexed with 0,1,0,1,0,1).

+For mirror symmetries, use e.g. `tile(e0, a0, e1, a1, e2, a2, |2)`, which means that the tile has mirror symmetry,
+and edge i is the mirror image of tile 2-i.
+(For simplicity, you still need to write all the edge lengths and angles in this case, even if mirror symmetry could theoretically be used to infer some of this information.)
+When both rotational and mirror symmetries exist, put `*` before `|`.

 You can also use `repeat(tile_index, qty)` to make every edge index of tile tile_index repeat qty times, for example, `tile(e0, a0, e1, a1, e2, a2) repeat(0, 3)` has the same effect as tile(e0, a0, e1, a1, *3).